-The nature and detail of these structures will be established through a design process including modelling and monitoring, with the proposed approach being to phase the introduction of structures over several years, using each phase as an opportunity to refine subsequent phases of construction, and reducing nourishment based upon performance.
+The nature and detail of these structures will be established through a design process including modelling and monitoring, with the proposed approach being to phase the introduction of structures, using each phase as an opportunity to refine subsequent phases of construction, and reducing nourishment based upon performance.

 Significantly, this approach will allow discussions with partners to continue, to ensure that the position on future partnership funding and the opportunities for delivering on local plans for growth, joint working and wider benefits through local contributions are understood and held open for potential future agreements.
-The strategy if implemented could likely come into effect from 2021, and in the meantime, we will continue with the present flood management approach, via continued nourishment.
+The strategy if implemented could likely come into effect from 2020, and in the meantime, the plan for this frontage is to 'hold the line', which means we keep the line of defence in approximately the same location, over the 100-year plan period with the present flood management approach.
+However, in the long term there is potential for limited 'managed realignment', which means small areas where defences may have to be set back.